MichaelAndish/bunq-event-app/README.md

 Your biggest problem is ticketing companies hide your customer data.

-You sold 10,000 tickets and have no idea who bought them, who spent the most and what they bought.
+You sold 10,000 tickets and have no idea who bought them, who spent the most and what did they buy when.

 With bunq events, you tap a button on the home screen of the bunq app and you are in control of events.

-Build a beautiful event page automatically to sell the experience, gather financial data from attendees and understand their behaviour.
+Build an event page with AI, invite people, gather attendee data and understand their behaviour.

-Now, you can optimise your next event for the best price, clients, and behaviours.
+Now, you can optimise your next event for the best clients, price, and behaviours.

-The idea also works for casual events.
+The idea works also for casual events.

-Create a pizza night, invite your friends and track and split automatically so everyone is treated fairly.
+Create a pizza night event, invite your friends and split exenses fairly with AI.

-From huge festivals to cozy nights, bunq events give you the financial intelligence you need to create events.
+bunq events give you financial intelligence to create impactful events.

 ---